We NEED YOUR SUPPORT

 Please contribute now to raise funds mentioned below on a monthly basis and keep staff employed for six months or more as social norms and prevention ambassadors.
 These trusted allies provide myriad support at the level of their own communities.

-COVID-19 DONATION FUND APPEAL For Volunteer and Board QSV Staff Members
+COVID-19 DONATION FUND APPEAL For QSV staff members

 $200.00 monthly supports our Board member Mr. Thiam’s engagement as (TRO)Team recruiter operator in Senegal.
 Hiring qualified individuals is crucial to our success in problem solving and protective solutions.